 Personally I have reached a weighted average interest of +13%, with no defaulting loans.
 The secret is to have a strategy that provides high returns while having loan originators which haves buyback guarantee and interest on delayed loans.
 This way, you will accrue interest on delayed loans, and if they are more than 60 days delayed they will be bought back with interest.

 The picture above shows the interest rate, loan term, and the loan types that the strategy I will describe in this post provides.
 This strategy will provide a stable income, with 13% in interest.
 You can follow my monthly income to see how much my interest rate has changed with this strategy.
 My monthly income can be viewed here.

 My strategy is based on my personal experience from over 1 year of investing and what I have learned through other blogs.

-Mintos Investment Strategy To Setup In Under 5 Minutes
+Mintos Auto-invest Strategy To Setup In Under 5 Minutes

 If you just want to throw yourself at it, here is a TLDR (To Lazy Didn’t Read).
 The strategy is very simple to execute once you learn what to look for.
 The basics of the strategy are listed below.

 - Only loans with buyback guarantee.

-- B- Mintos Ratings and up (select your own risk tolerance).
+- B- Mintos Ratings and up (select your own risk tolerance) and double-check on ExplorerP2P’s rating, preferably 60 and above.

-- Only loan originators pay interest on delayed payments (Important).
+- Only loan originators who pay interest on delayed payments (Important).

 - Auto-invest 1: from 13% and upon the primary market.